ORNL/cpp-proposals-pub/D1673/blas_interface.md

 be the first additions to the layouts in P0009R9 that are not unique, contiguous, and strided.

-Algorithms cannot be written generically if they permit output arguments with nonunique layouts.
-They must be specialized to the layout, since there's no way to know generically at compile time what indices map to the same matrix element.
-Thus, we impose the following
+Algorithms cannot be written generically if they permit arguments with nonunique layouts, especially output arguments.
+Nonunique output arguments require specialization of the algorithm to the layout, since there's no way to know generically at compile time what indices map to the same matrix element.
+Thus, we impose the following rule: Any `basic_mdspan` or `basic_mdarray` argument to our functions must always have unique layout (`is_always_unique()` is `true`), unless otherwise specified.
-rules:

-* Unless otherwise specified, our functions accept input objects that are not also output objects, as long as they have any of the following layouts:

-  * `layout_left`, `layout_right`, or `layout_stride` (as in P0009R9);
-    or

-  * any layout defined in this proposal.

-* Unless otherwise specified, none of our functions accept output arguments with nonunique layout.

-Some functions explicitly require outputs with specific nonunique layouts.
+Some of our functions explicitly require outputs with specific nonunique layouts.
 This includes low-rank updates to symmetric or Hermitian matrices, and matrix-matrix multiplication with symmetric or Hermitian matrices.

-It is an open question whether our algorithms should also allow any input and output arguments for which `is_always_unique` is true.
-Any general implementation of the BLAS functions (which does not extract raw pointers in its implementation) would work with this.

 #### Tag classes for layouts